Cat Litter, Strip Mining and Environmental Issues

 Whether or not we should seek out alternative sources of power is a question reserved for elsewhere.
 However, destroying the planet and packing it with waste is probably not the best solution for anyone, human or feline.
 As far as cat litter is concerned, with all the organic alternatives available in the market, strip mining for cat litter does appear to be somewhat redundant.
 Stripping the surface off the earth for cat litter that is, in fact, harmful for cats hardly makes sense.

 Pet owners choose the most effective cat litter, the clump cat litter, without realizing where it comes from or where it will go.
 These are people who are already going that extra mile to care for a different species.
-Surely, if they were informed of the dangers of these cat litter varieties to their pets as well as to themselves and to the environment in general, they would opt for organic alternatives, instead.
+Surely, if they were informed of the dangers of these cat litter varieties to their pets as well as to themselves and to the environment in general, they would opt for certified organic (very limited choices) or natural cat litter (nine brands reviewed), instead.